Emancipation (Prince album): Overview

 Emancipation marked the first album in Prince's career to include cover versions of songs written by other songwriters.
 He said that he had wanted to cover songs in the past, but was advised against it by Warner Bros.
-Four such covers appeared on the album: "Betcha by Golly Wow!" (previously a hit for the Stylistics), "I Can't Make You Love Me" (previously a hit for Bonnie Raitt), "La-La (Means I Love You)" (previously a hit for the Delfonics) retitled "La, La, La Means I Love U", and "One of Us" (written by Eric Bazilian, and previously a hit for Joan Osborne).
+Four such covers appeared on the album: "Betcha by Golly Wow!" (previously a hit for the Stylistics), " Can't Make You Love Me" (previously a hit for Bonnie Raitt), "La-La (Means I Love You)" (previously a hit for the Delfonics) retitled "La, La, La Means Love U", and "One of Us" (written by Eric Bazilian, and previously a hit for Joan Osborne).
 Notably, Prince changed the chorus of "One of Us" from "What if God was one of us / Just a slob like one of us" to "...
 Just a slave like one of us".

 The album is notable for its format: it consists of three discs, each containing 12 songs with exactly 60 minutes per disc.
 Prince insinuated to the press at the time that the number of songs, discs and length of the album had a connection with the Egyptians and Egyptian pyramids.

-Response
+Reception

 In the United States, the album debuted at number 11.
 Though not a major seller, it did sell over 500,000 copies.
 Being three discs, it qualified to being certified double platinum (the RIAA certifies based on the number of discs sold - 3 disc set).

 The subsequent Jam of the Year World Tour was a major success (though very few songs from Emancipation were included in the concerts and the vast majority of the album's tracks remained unperformed), resulting in a significant comeback for Prince after the commercial and critical disappointment of Chaos and Disorder from four months earlier.

 The song "The Love We Make" was used as the finale of 2020 TV series We Are Who We Are.